Divino-Fire/TableManager/README.md

 ## practical usage
-read a small csv styled table from sd card to a String variable  manipulate the table using this libray  dump the table back into the sd card
+read a small csv styled table from sd card to a String variable
+manipulate the table using this library
+dump the table back into the sd card

 ## note:
 This library does not focuses on reading or writing to an sd card, for that, see arduino examples under **SD**